-The Persian cat has a long, luxuriant coat and is considered to be one of the most attractive breeds of cat.
-One feels the same sense of fulfillment from having a great piece of art as they do from owning a Persian.
+The Persian cat has a long, luxuriant coat and is considered to be one of the most attractive breeds of cats.
+One feels the same sense of fulfillment from having a great piece of art as one do from owning a Persian.
 Because of their calm demeanor and ability to quickly acclimatize to new situations, Persians are often considered to be the most desirable breed of cat for showing.
 According to my observations, people in Iran are very conscious of their own attractiveness.
 They don’t speak much and, although not timid, are often reserved in their behavior.
 They are very loving and caring, which makes them great companions.
 They also come in a variety of colors, which adds to their appeal.

 For more than a century, the Persian cat has been one of the most popular show cats.
 Both the judges and the audience were blown away by the charming, peaceful demeanor of these dogs as well as their long, flowing coats that come in a wide variety of colors and patterns.